devlinjunker/JS-Fun/NOTES/build.md

 Note: SASS/LESS/CSS Preprocessors seem to be out in favor of importing CSS into precompiled JS files (React/Webpack especially)

 ## Design Thoughts:
  - [ ] Write test files first!
-   - Even if no exceptions, write comments that explain test strategy
+   - Even if no except statements, write comments that explain test strategy
  - [ ] Write api server endpoints with contract models and mock return data
    - Where does validation fit?
 (See below)
    - If no server yet, set up dataservice classes with the same